mobile-friendly web design

 Over the last few years the percentage of people using mobile devices to view websites has been steadily increasing.

 This is especially true of B2C (business to consumer) websites.
-Around a third of all traffic to these sites in particular is from mobile users.
+Around two thirds of all traffic to these sites in particular is from mobile users.

 So if you’re a locksmith, hair salon, restaurant, therapist - or similar - not catering to mobile users is costing you business.